-Juneteenth flag to fly at Wisconsin Capitol for first time
+Juneteenth flag flies at Wisconsin Capitol for first time

 CLICK HERE to view Gov. Ever’s order for the Juneteenth flag.

-The Juneteenth Flag serves as a reminder of the injustices of our past and the promise of our current moment.
-I'm proud that our administration will be making history this Friday by flying the Juneteenth Flag over the State Capitol building for the first time. https://t.co/H6k9kaaOjy— Lt.
-Governor Mandela Barnes (@LGMandelaBarnes) June 17, 2020

 Black Lives United is hosting a Juneteenth event at Perkins Park in Green Bay from 11 a.m. to 7 p.m.
-CLICK HERE for more information.